DataFire/Integrations/integrations/generated/osisoft/README.md

   * sortOrder `string`: The order that the returned collection is sorted.
 The default is 'Ascending'.
   * startIndex `integer`: The starting index (zero based) of the items to be returned.
 The default is 0.
   * templateName `string`: Specify that returned attributes must be members of this template.
 The default is no template filter.
+  * trait `array`: The name of the attribute trait.
+Multiple traits may be specified with multiple instances of the parameter.
+  * traitCategory `array`: The category of the attribute traits.
+Multiple categories may be specified with multiple instances of the parameter.
+If the parameter is not specified, or if its value is "all", then all attribute traits of all categories will be returned.
   * valueType `string`: Specify that returned attributes' value type must be the given value type.
 The default is no value type filter.
+  * webIdType `string`: Optional parameter.
+Used to specify the type of WebID.
+Useful for URL brevity and other special cases.
+Default is the value of the configuration item "WebIDType".

 #### Output
 * output [Items[Attribute]](#items[attribute])